VirtuBox/plesk-nginx/README.md

 ### Plesk Onyx Custom Nginx with TLS 1.3 Support + Brotli + Pagespeed and other additional modules

-This is a script to compile nginx from source with some additional modules.
-It was currently tested on Ubuntu 16.04 LTS and on Centos 7.
+This is a script to compile the latest nginx mailine release from source with some additional modules. <br>
+Tested & Working fine on Ubuntu 16.04 LTS.
+A script for Centos 7 is available on [Plesk community resources](https://talk.plesk.com/resources/script-for-building-replacement-of-default-sw-nginx-plesk-package-centos7-only.5/)<br>
 Feel free to open an issue if you have any error during the compilation.

 **Use this script with caution and on a staging server first.
 Plesk or me will not be responsible if your server crash**